 SweetTrip is reader-supported and I sometimes use affiliate links.
 When you buy a product through these links, I may earn a small commission at no additional cost to you.
 I only recommend products I would use myself and all opinions expressed are my own.

 Insulin is a temperature-sensitive medicine that needs to be protected from the heat at all times.
-As a general rule, you in-use open insulin pens or vials should not be exposed to temperatures over 25°C/77°F. Your stocks of unopened insulin should be kept at fridge temperature.
+As a general rule, your in-use insulin pens and vials should not be exposed to temperatures over 25°C/77°F., while your stocks of unopened insulin should be stored at fridge temperature.

-4AllFamily is the best and most practical insulin cooler I’ve used.
+4AllFamily is the most versatile and performant insulin cooler I’ve ever used.
 It’s a new product that’s been launched recently.
-What’s so great about it?
-It offers 3 different cooling methods in one product.
-By switching the lids, you can transform your insulin cooler from a simple Bio gel pack container into a real USB-charged mini-fridge.
+Its unique patented cooling system offers 3 different cooling methods in one product only.
+By switching the lids, you can transform a simple Biogel thermos bottle into a real USB mini-fridge for medication.